CirroBuild/FrostiDocs/blog/2022-05-25-how-to-build-a-real-time-crypto-tracker-with-redpanda-and-questdb.md

 author_image_url: https://avatars.githubusercontent.com/yitaek
 ---

 Analyze cryptocurrency price trends in real-time with Redpanda and store for further investigation in QuestDB.
+[Read more](https://redpanda.com/blog/real-time-crypto-tracker-questdb-redpanda/)